ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 We also gave Gemini some use sometimes when ChatGPT was not helpful, we did however never use any of the provided code, so it never got to be a co-author.

 For the most part the use of LLMs sped up our development, however sometimes they were sent into a spiral and hallucinated, which could confuse us more.
-So we experienced the limitations of LLMs and got to learnt how to use them more efficiently.
+So we experienced the limitations of LLMs and got to learn how to use them more efficiently.